-Hematuria can present with a variety of signs and symptoms.
+Hematuria can present with no other symptoms or a variety of signs and symptoms.
 Some of them may include:

 Diagnosis and treatment:

-There are many tests that can detect and confirm the presence of blood in urine.
-They can be simple urine and blood tests or in more advanced case radiologic tests such as ultrasonography, CT scan, etc. to name a few.
+There are many tests that can be used to find the cause of blood in the urine such as a simple urine and blood tests or radiologic tests such as ultrasonography, CT scan, Cystoscopy or in some cases kidney biopsy.
 Treatment options also vary depending upon the underlying cause of blood in urine as hematuria in itself is not a disease but a result of an underlying condition.

 Disclaimer: The UCLA Health System cannot guarantee the accuracy of such information.
 The information is provided without warranty or guarantee of any kind.
 Please speak to your Physician before making any changes.